marmelab/react-admin/docs/Actions.md

 }
 ```

-The fact that react-admin can undo a call to the API if you use `withDataProvider` should be another motivation to avoid using raw `fetch`.
+The fact that react-admin can handle side effects and undo a call to the API if you use `withDataProvider` should be a good motivation to prefer it to raw `fetch`.

 ## `<Query>` and `<Mutation>` Components